 Students who have successfully completed the CLEP General or Subject Examination and receive the minimum score may receive college credit for this work.
 A maximum of 30 credit hours of lower division credit may be awarded through CLEP.
 This credit is included in the maximum of 64 semester hours that is accepted from a community college toward graduation.
-For additional information and guidelines, visit the Office of Enrollment Management Services (D 101) or call the Admissions Office at (773) 442-4050.
+For additional information and guidelines, visit Enrollment Management Services (D-101) or call the Admissions Office at (773) 442-4050.

 The University is divided into four academic colleges: the College of Arts and Sciences, the College of Business and Management, the Daniel L. Goodwin College of Education, and the College of Graduate Studies and Research.
 For specific requirements and application procedures of each college, see the Academic Catalog.

 A broad-based, interdisciplinary, research-based topics course featuring the expertise of contributors from diverse fields.